 Step 6: Wipe down your washer

-Now that the interior of your unit is cleaned, why not wipe the exterior surfaces too?
+Now that you’ve cleaned your unit interior, why not wipe the exterior surfaces, too?
 Give your door and controls a wash with a mild cleaner and buff them with a soft cloth.